Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 # reloading ~80MB of models on every call.
 OCR = RapidOCR()

+# Queries the OS for the current display DPI scale factor.
+# Returns 1.0 as fallback if the query fails.
+# Used in metadata so the executor knows whether coordinates are scaled.
+def get_dpi_scale():
+    try:
+        return ctypes.windll.user32.GetDpiForSystem() / 96.0
+    except Exception:
+        return 1.0

 # Text patterns that identify code content (non-actionable).
 # Used by the classifier to filter out editor lines from the actionable list.
 CODE_PATTERNS = ['def ', 'class ', 'import ', 'from ', 'return ', 'with ',